Xceptance/xlt-documentation/content/en/load-testing/Quick Start/10-installation.md

 New test suite settings are provided in the `default.properties` file of the test suite *testsuite-template*.
 Copy it from `<LatestXLTversion>/samples/testsuite-template/config` to the config directory of your test suites `<YourTestSuite>/config`.

-{{% note title="Note" %}}
+{{% note notitle %}}
-When you configure your test project to use a newer version of XLT, do not forget to update XLT on your load machines as well.
+Note that when you configure your test project to use a newer version of XLT, do not forget to update XLT on your load machines as well.
 The version you have used to develop your test scripts must match the executing version of your load test environment.
 {{% /note %}}

 ## Uninstallation